A posteriori error estimates for the virtual element method: Numerical Results

-for $\D = (0,1)^2$, and fix $\force$ such that the exact solution is given by $ u(x,y) = \sin(\pi x) \sin(\pi y), $ on a uniformly generated sequence of meshes consisting of \emph{non-convex} polygonal elements, to test the asymptotic behaviour of the estimator.
+for $\D = (0,1)^2$, and fix $\force$ such that the exact solution is given by $ u(x,y) = \sin(\pi x) \sin(\pi y), $ on a uniformly generated sequence of meshes consisting of \emph{non-convex} polygonal elements.
 The first two meshes in the uniform sequence are shown in Fig.~\ref{fig:num:uniform:meshes}.
-Fig.~\ref{fig:num:uniform:errorPlots} depicts the convergence history of the $H^1(\D)$-seminorm error and of the estimator, in this sequence of meshes, indicating that both converge at the optimal rate when for polynomial degrees $\k=1,2$ and $3$.
+Fig.~\ref{fig:num:uniform:errorPlots} depicts the convergence history of the $H^1(\D)$-seminorm error and of the estimator on this sequence of meshes, indicating that both converge at the optimal rate for polynomial degrees $\k=1,2$ and $3$.
 The effectivity of the estimator is defined by

-with $\estimator^\E, \dataest^\E, \stabest^{\E}$ and $\virtualosc^\E$ as in Theorem \ref{thm:reliability}.
+with $\estimator^\E, \dataest^\E, \stabest^{\E}$ and $\virtualosc^\E$ as in Theorem~\ref{thm:reliability}.
 Asymptotically the effectivity becomes constant throughout the mesh sequence, tending to approximately 5.7 for $\k=1$, 3 for $\k=2$, and 1.84 for $\k=3$.